Pier Luigi Roncaglia: “China and the Internet are certainly the next challenges”

-Pier Luigi Roncaglia.
-Studio Legale Sib is an Italian IP boutique law firm, exclusively dedicated to contentious and transactional work in the industrial and intellectual property field.
+Pier Luigi Roncaglia: SIB is an Italian IP boutique law firm, exclusively dedicated to contentious and transactional work in the industrial and IP field.
 The firm was born inside one of the oldest prosecution firms in Italy, called Società Italiana Brevetti.
-After having been its litigation branch since the 90’s, in 2009 we felt pressure in the market decided to launch the boutique.
+After having been its litigation branch since the '90s, in 2009 we felt pressured by the market to launch the boutique.
 We started with a strong client base but the decision of going independent helped us acquire new clients.
 Today we are key partners of prestigious names in the fashion and luxury industries.
 We are also very active in the IT and digital business, representing the IT and entertainment giants.

-Leaders League.
 Why is your firm headquartered in Florence?

-PLR.
-Indeed, usually the big IP firms are headquartered in Milan or Rome, but I’m originally from Florence, so I was able to attract talent to the city.
+Indeed, the big IP firms are usually headquartered in Milan or Rome, but I’m originally from Florence, so I was able to attract talent to the city.
 The brain of our firm is certainly in Florence, but we also have satellite offices in Milan and Rome, and litigate a lot of cases both in Rome and Milan, so in terms of costs and control of every day court work, it is certainly an advantage to have offices in both of the cities.
 We also have an office in New York, which is more convenient for us in order to visit our U.S. clients.

-PLR.
-I would say China and Internet are certainly the next challenges, at least for our firm.
+I would say China and the Internet are certainly the next challenges, at least for our firm.
 China has become one of the main markets for our luxury clients, and they need our assistance to enforce their rights there, to educate the public on how to identify genuine products from counterfeits, and to keep online platforms clean.
 All this work is very important and requires a lot of effort from our side.
 Actually, two years ago in China we started some very important enforcement programs (both on and offline) on behalf of one of our most important clients in the luxury business, and one of our associates, Riccardo Facchin, is based in Beijing.

 Is there a recent legal battle you won, or a significant case you would like to comment on?

-PLR.
 We recently won the appeal in the Italian portion of the long-standing and worldwide case between Gucci and Guess.
 Gucci claimed, inter alia, that Guess willfully put in place a broad parasitic activity of imitation of its products and distinctive signs in order to take free advantage of Gucci’s worldwide reputation.
 We represent Gucci in Italy, one of the main “battlefields” of this multi-jurisdiction case.
 After an unfavorable judgment against Gucci in the first instance, we succeeded in obtaining an important statement of law principle, in which the Court of Appeals held Guess liable for unfair competition through “parasitism.”